 Santa Cruz Island

 Santa Cruz Island is the most developed of all the Galápagos Islands and is the home of Darwin’s famous research center.
 Spend a couple of days here to explore the ecological reserves, lava tunnels, and colourful markets.

 Floreana Island is the longest inhabited island in the Galápagos.
 Visit Pirate and Whaler Caves and enjoy the coastline from a stand-up paddleboard while you’re there.

 San Cristóbal, Galápagos might not get the same amount of tourists as some of the other nearby islands, but in our opinion, you absolutely should not miss it!
-We had an amazing time exploring San Cristóbal Island by bike, paddleboard, and snorkel, and would not hesitate to recommend a visit to anyone traveling to the Galápagos.
+We had a fantastic time exploring San Cristóbal Island by bike, paddleboard, and snorkel, and we would not hesitate to recommend a visit to anyone traveling to the Galápagos.